stphnhthwy/token-exporter/README.md

 ## Results

-- The exported JSON is saved inside the `variables` folder in this repository.
+- The exported JSON is saved inside the `tokens` folder in this repository.
 - The JSON structure follows the Design Token Specification to ensure compatibility with multiple platforms.

 ## What's Next